Putsim/LITA_Customer_Segmentation_Analysis/README.md

 # LITA_Customer_Segmentation_Analysis
 This project demonstrates my ability to analyze and derive actionable insights from Subscription service customer data using Excel, SQL, and Power BI.
 The objective was to explore customer preferences and visualize key trends including revenue trends, average subscription duration, and cancellation rates across regions and subscription types.

-# Project 2: Customer Segmentation for a Subscription Service
+# Customer Segmentation for a Subscription Service
 ---
 ### Project Overview
 In this project, I focused on analyzing customer data for a subscription service to uncover key segments, track subscription patterns, and identify trends in cancellations and renewals.
 The goal is to gain insights into customer behavior and subscription dynamics, ultimately delivering an interactive Power BI dashboard that highlights these findings.